Wondering how to make a webinar on demand (and pondering whether or not you should even do it)?

 Another great thing about a webinar on demand is that you can chop it up into bite-size chunks.

 For example, let’s say you’ve got an hour long webinar recording.
-Whilst you could (and should) turn the whole thing into a 60 minute webinar on demand, you could also chop it up into different segments.
+Whilst you can (and should) turn the whole thing into a 60 minute webinar on demand, you can also chop it up into different segments.

 5-10 minute segments are, after all, easier to digest for a lot of people.
 What’s more, you could turn it into a content series of sorts, releasing each one on different days.
-This can help to build some serious anticipation and you could add a CTA to the end of each segment.
-A major benefit here is that, if a lead doesn’t convert after the first, second, or even third segment, they might convert after the fourth one (or fifth one).
+This can help to build some serious anticipation and you can add a CTA at the end of each segment.
+A major benefit here is that if a lead doesn’t convert after the first, second, or even third segment, they might convert after the fourth one (or fifth one).

 Make sure to add a lead capture form that each site visitor must fill out before they download the content!